Home Vancouver Monthly Calendar Vancouver Dragon Boat Festival

 Dragon Boats in False Creek

-The Vancouver Dragon Boat Festival is a three-day series of dragon boat races and festivities at False Creek.
+The Vancouver Dragon Boat Festival features a series of dragon boat races and festivities at False Creek.
 It usually takes place in June.

 Dragon Boat Races and Festival at False Creek